The Moon

 Your intuition is clouded.
 You may be ignoring the truth or sliding into delusional beliefs, or holding on to a previous and outdated self.

-Create some space between yourself and the issues around you, revisiting later.
+Create some space between yourself and the surrounding issues, revisiting later.

 Your intuition will be high on the big plan at the expense of the small details.